 #3: Observe everything.
-As you walk around the town, notice everything quirky, unusual and unique about the city.
+As you walk around the town, notice everything quirky, unusual, and unique to the city.
 Record it all in your memory, and put photos of it on Instagram, Flickr & Facebook (if you use those sites).
-In New Orleans, be on the lookout for: drain pipes that look like fish, koi fish painted on the sidewalk, fleur-de-lis symbols, ornate drains along the foundations of buildings, the occasional Mardi-Gras bead embedded in a sidewalk crack, random things like wreaths made of snow cones, and of course the amazing New Orleans architecture.
-Remember: you might never get another chance to return, so soak it all in, so you have no regrets later on.
+In New Orleans, be on the lookout for drain pipes that look like fish, koi fish painted on the sidewalk, fleur-de-lis symbols, ornate drains along the foundations of buildings, the occasional Mardi-Gras bead embedded in a sidewalk crack, random things like wreaths made of snow cones, and of course the amazing New Orleans architecture.
+Remember: you might never get another chance to return, “so soak it all in” so you have no regrets later. on.

 #4: Pick a primary destination, and spend an hour there.
-You might chose to check out some jazz music, or maybe your thing is to feast on gumbo and muffuletta, or maybe you just want to chill in a park and watch some street performers.
-Again, notice every detail — every sight, smell and sound.
+You might choose to check out some jazz music, or maybe your thing is to feast on gumbo and muffuletta, or maybe you just want to chill in a park and watch some street performers.
+Again, notice every detail — every sight, smell, and sound.
 Soak it all in, and participate if you can.
 Tip performers.

 Art by Jill Ricci at Orange Gallery (819 Royal St.):